-PROG 106 - Within this subject, you will be exposed to a variety of tools curated at the instructor's discretion.
-The focus will primarily be on Game Engines and the considerations and techniques necessary to maximize their utility.
+Within this subject, you will be exposed to a variety of tools curated at the instructor's discretion.
+The focus will primarily be on Game Engines and the considerations and techniques necessary to maximize PROG 106 - their utility.
 Cross-Platform Development Knowledge and Skills Use industry standard tools and APIs for developing games.
 Learn various platform-specific considerations when developing games.
 Begin rapidly prototyping game concepts and ideas.
 During this subject you will learn project management skills and production methodologies while working with team members.
 Your team will be writing project documentation, setting schedules, and contributing to the development process of a potential project.
-PROD 101 - Production Planning Knowledge and Skills Gain insights in how a game studio operates on a day-to-day basis.
+PROD 101 - Production Knowledge and Skills Planning Gain insights into how a game studio operates on a day-to-day basis.
+Indesstand how the students work together as a group.
 Understand how the students work together as a group.
 Improve your ability to outline, define and pitch a game concept.
 Improve your skills at organizing a team and planning a production.
 Learn group communication and record-taking skills and processes.
 Students from various disciplines will work together on a production to gain a better understanding of the challenges encountered when developing a project.
 You will learn important lessons from project preproduction to completion.
-PROD 102 - Production Knowledge and Skills Gain experience with project management tools used within the industry.
+PROD 102 - Knowledge and Skills Production Gain experience with project management tools used within the industry.
 Learn how to analyze features and prioritize tasks based on their value to the project.
-Learn how to evaluate your own performance, other team members' performance, and your groups' performance as a whole.
+Learn how to evaluate your own, other team members' performance, and your groups' performance.
 Learn how to conduct, analyze and share constructive criticism.
-PRPD 101 - Professional Practice This subject focuses on the necessary skills to become an accomplished industry professional.
+This subject focuses on the necessary skills to become an accomplished industry professional.
 You will research and prepare a development plan which will guide you through your learning and development as a creative.
-You will be able to locate reliable sources of information to gain an understanding of current industry trends, emerging technologies or markets and the overall structure and operation of your chosen field.
-This will give you important insights to what professional practice is and assist you ultimately to guide your own development.
-Development Knowledge and Skills Gain experience with identifying goals and preparing a strategy to enter the industry.
+You will be able to locate reliable sources of information to gain an understanding of current industry trends, emerging technologies or markets and the overall structure PRPD 101 - and operation of your chosen field.
+This will give you important insights to what professional practice is Professional and assist you ultimately to guide your own development.
+Practice Knowledge and Skills Development Gain experience with identifying goals and preparing a strategy to enter the industry.
 Learn how to research a chosen industry and identify current trends.
 Ability to develop communication skills with industry contacts and research networking opportunities.
 Gain experience in developing a resume to demonstrate experience and skills.